telekom/identity-iris-keycloak-charts/README.md

 # Changes from Wildfly based Keycloak to Quarkus based

-## Build time configuration with Quarkus
+## Build time Configuration with Quarkus

 Keycloak on Quarkus is using a two staged approach where the command `kc.sh build` creates the specific configuration and `kc.sh start` runs the preconfigured Keycloak.